Peak Flow Meter Chart By Age

 Understanding the different zones on your peak flow meter chart is crucial for taking appropriate action.
 As mentioned earlier, the green zone indicates good control, the yellow zone suggests caution, and the red zone signals a medical emergency.
 If your PEF readings consistently fall within the green zone, it means your asthma is well-controlled, and you can continue with your current treatment plan.

 If your PEF readings fall within the red zone, it's a medical emergency, and you need to seek immediate medical attention.
 Use your rescue inhaler and call 911 or go to the nearest emergency room.
-The red zone indicates severe airway obstruction and requires prompt treatment to prevent life-threatening complications.
+And the red zone indicates severe airway obstruction and requires prompt treatment to prevent life-threatening complications.
 Always have a written asthma action plan that outlines the steps to take in each zone, and make sure your family and caregivers are familiar with the plan.

 Adjust Treatment as Needed